machr/rolodex/README.md

 This is the repo for my first attempt.

+Note: Couldn't get transitions working when pages are created from Markdown files.
+I suspect the transition name needs to be unique e.g `pfp-{bio-name}` instead of `profile-picturee`

 ![Screenshot of the initial start of Rolodex](public/rolodex-readme.jpeg)

 ## 👀 Want to learn more?